Stay up to date with notifications from The Independent

 Chicken is a better-value centrepiece than turkey this year, say experts

-When you think of the financial impact of Christmas, you probably think of all the gifts you’re planning to buy – particularly if you have kids.
-According to a survey by YouGov, Brits expect to spend a median of £300 on presents this year, with around half (49 per cent) of parents planning to spend £100 per child.
+There’s just over a week left until the big day, and if you’ve finished your Christmas shopping, you’re likely feeling the pinch already.
+According to a survey by YouGov, Brits expect to spend a median of £300 on presents this year, with about half (49 per cent) of parents planning to spend £100 per child.
+That’s no small amount, and that’s before factoring in your festive food.

 Tradition is a big part of Christmas, and nowhere more so than the dinner table, so it’s easy to feel like overspending is inevitable.
-But if you’re buying bread sauce each year even though no one ever eats it, or you end up with way more turkey than you can eat left over on Boxing Day, maybe it’s time to do things a little differently.
+But if you’re buying bread sauce each year even though no one ever eats it, or you end up with way more turkey leftovers than you can eat, maybe it’s time to do things a little differently.

 Plan ahead